-s with most sporting events, the 2020 Canoe Polo World Championships, scheduled to be held in Italy, were postponed to 2021, then cancelled altogether.
+s with most sporting events, the 2020 Canoe Polo World Championships, scheduled for Italy, were first postponed to 2021, then canceled altogether.
 However, I have dusted off my helmet and the game is now being played again outside.
-First up were the USA National Championships in Austin last September.
-I have been training a new group of ladies and this was their first competition.
+First up was USA Nationals last month in Austin for club teams.
+I have been coaching a new group of ladies at my local club, and this was the first competition for the New York Sirens.
 Lots of great development over the weekend, everybody scored a goal, and I think this opportunity got them hooked on the sport.
-Our team had lost a player before the event, so we picked up a player from another club-a big challenge for playing any sport at a high level.
-We fought hard, improved over each game, and made it to the bronze medal match, but ultimately came in 4th.
+I also played on another team with the NY men in the more competitive 'A' division.
+This team fought hard, improved over each game, and lost to our closest rivals in the bronze medal match.
+Next up for me will be two major events for the USA Women's Team in 2022-The World Games in July followed by the World Championships in August.
+Gotta get training.

-Left: Olly (far left) with the New York Sirens.
+Right: Olly (far left) with the New York Sirens.